 So please select Don't Use iCloud.
 If you decide to use iCloud features like Backup, which don't conflict with HillConnect, you can set up iCloud in Settings at any time if you so choose.
 Please call the Help Desk for assistance.

 15. Select Back Up to My Computer when prompted to.
 Your iPad's apps, files, and settings will be backed up to your computer every time you connect your iPad to it.
-You can find more information about backups on the Backup and Restore Files on an iOS Device page.

 16. The Dictation feature is a useful tool on the iPad.
 Enabling it will allow you to speak to your iPad and have your words transcribed.
 We recommend enabling this feature.